Branda0/pokedex/README.md

 cd pokedex
 ```

-3. From their you need to install the front and back dependencies and run
+3. From their you need to install the front and back dependencies and run them

    #### For the backend & from the root directory